rehantheorylab-pixel/maik-demo/README.md

 maik flywheel     # watch it learn and rewrite its own routing rules
 ```

 > **Free-first by design.** MAIK routes every call through free providers first and only escalates to paid models when the grade gate demands it — so you can run it today with **zero dollars** in API spending.
-Your keys are encrypted at rest (Fernet/AES) and never committed to GitHub.
+Your keys are encrypted and fully safe.

 ---